raspberrypisig/SolidPython/README.rst

 * let's see what's next

 The major difference to SolidPython is that the "scad interface" was improved so it is now capable of handling bosl2 properly (I think there might be a few details missing, but the majority seems to work pretty good).
 This seems to me like SolidPython++ because you can now use all the fancy stuff from the bosl2 library.

 Take a look at https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/07-libs-bosl2.py to see what's possible.

-This is not possible with the regular SolidPython.
+You need to install BOSL2 into your OpenSCAD libraries folder (`~/.local/share/OpenSCAD/libraries/`) for this to work.
+Grab it from https://github.com/revarbat/BOSL2.

 The interface changed in a few minor aspects: